1. Which organelle in the cell, other than the nucleus, contains DNA?

 Ans. (b) Kreb’s cycle

-- Kreb’s cycle is a set of chemical reactions that take place in living cells to break down carbohydrates, proteins, and fatty acids using oxygen, producing carbon dioxide, reducing oxygen, and forming ATP.
+- Kreb’s cycle is a set of chemical reactions that take place in living cells to break down carbohydrates, proteins, and fatty acids using oxygen, producing carbon dioxide and forming ATP.

 - This cycle produces the most ATP (energy) in the cell and was discovered by Hans Kreb in 1937, occurring in the matrix of the mitochondrion.